MicrosoftDocs/windows-ai-docs/docs/winml-api.md

 ms.localizationpriority: medium
 ---

-# Use the Windows ML APIs
+# Windows ML API Guide

 With Windows ML, you'll use the APIs to execute 3 major activities: